jpcsp/jpcsp/documents/README.txt

 2. Loading/Running applications:

-To load an ISO/CSO image, you need to place it under the "umdimages" folder (this folder can be changed under Settings > Compatibility).
+To load an ISO/CSO image, you need to place it under the "umdimages" folder (this folder can be changed under Options > Configuration > General).
 For homebrew, place the application's main folder (which should contain the EBOOT file) under ms0 > PSP > GAME.

-To know which games are currently compatible with the emulator, you can check the Compatibility page of JPCSP´s homepage (link at the bottom of this FAQ), or check this list (updated): http://jpcsp.org/forum/viewtopic.php?f=4&t=6368
+To know which games are currently compatible with the emulator, you can check JPCSP's forum for the latest news and an updated compatibility list post.

 The games tagged as "Encrypted" cannot be loaded by regular means.
 The only legal option is to own a PSP and use it to decrypt your own games' boot file.